Interactive Brokers review

 Interactive Brokers does not offer the MetaTrader 4 (MT4), MetaTrader 5 (MT5) or cTrader trading platforms.

-Interactive Brokers offer an their own custom trading platform developed and tested in house.
-The Interactive Brokers trading platform allows traders to track their portfolios, track the current markets, locate trade ideas and place trades.
+Interactive Brokers offers its custom trading platform developed and tested in-house.
+The Interactive Brokers trading platform allows traders to track their portfolios and the current markets, locate trade ideas and place trades.

-With Interactive Brokers you can look for and examine opportunities with actionable research and stock evaluations.
-Get streaming real-time information on the Interactive Brokers platform including news and quotes.
+With Interactive Brokers, you can examine opportunities with actionable research and stock evaluations.
+Get streaming real-time information on the Interactive Brokers platform, including news and quotes.
 Discover possible trades with the strong charting tools found with Interactive Brokers.
 Interactive Brokers is available as downloadable applications or online through the cloud.
 Monitor your orders with Interactive Brokers and receive breaking news in your positions.

 Interactive Brokers Trading benefits